-The time evolution of spectral resolution is shown in Figures 6 and 7 for XIS and ACIS, respectively.
 The spectral resolution is measured as the FWHM of the Mn K α line.
+The time evolution of spectral resolution is shown in Figures 7 and 8 for XIS and ACIS, respectively.
 Data from both front- and back-illuminated devices are included, as well as both with and without XIS charge injection.

 The relationship between increasing CTI and spectral resolution is not as simple as that for line energy.
 If an X-ray event occupies a single pixel, the charge loss due to CTI essentially adds an additional noise term to the spectral resolution.
 In the case of both ACIS and XIS, many events are split over multiple pixels.
 In that case, charge loss adds additional noise terms from all of the split pixels.
 In addition, some of the lost charge may be re-emitted into a trailing pixel which may also be included in the event depending on the size of the trailing charge.
+The combined effects of these processes result in a broader FWHM than would be measured in the absence of CTI.